 Teachers are made aware of any students in their class that are under 18 years of age as their names are highlighted on the register.
-Students under 16 will be taught in closed groups and not study with students of 18 years of age or older.
+Students under 16 who have come in closed groups accompanied by group leaders will be taught in closed groups and not study with students of 18 years of age or older.

 At Nacel English School London classes start at 9:30am and 13:45pm.
-We ask under 18s who are not studying in closed groups to sign in at Reception and then 10 minutes after the lesson has commenced, a member of reception staff will go to each class monitoring student absence.
+We ask under 18s who are not studying in closed groups to sign in at Reception.
+In addition, if a student under 18 years of age is still not present 15 minutes after the lesson begins, the class teacher will notify Reception.
 If a student under 18 is absent, staff will attempt to contact them.
 If they are unable to reach them, the students' parents, guardians, or emergency contact will be contacted.
 If no contact is made with the student after 4 hours, the police are normally contacted.
 However, this may be earlier or later than 4 hours depending on evidential circumstances.